What Is StrongDM? A Comprehensive Guide

 What Is StrongDM?

-StrongDM is a Dynamic Access Management (DAM) platform that extends the capabilities of traditional privileged access management (PAM) to support all modern infrastructure, including databases, servers, Kubernetes clusters, clouds, and web applications.
-StrongDM combines authentication, authorization, networking, and observability into a single platform, providing secure and auditable access for the precise amount of time that access is needed
+StrongDM is a Zero Trust Privileged Access Management (PAM) platform that extends the capabilities of traditional privileged access management to support all modern infrastructure, including databases, servers, Kubernetes clusters, clouds, and web applications.
+StrongDM combines authentication, authorization, networking, and observability into a single platform, providing secure and auditable access for the precise amount of time that access is needed.

 This guide to StrongDM covers the following topics: